 Maybe you can manufacture or process something that will become world-famous.
 And do read about rural economic development.

-In all of this, if you are in the U.S., look to your local extension service, and in other countries, there are comparable government offices whose job it is to provide direct assistance to individuals and communities in planning for economic development.
+In all of this, if you are in the U.S., look to your local extension service.
+In other countries, there are comparable government offices whose job it is to provide direct assistance to individuals and communities in planning for economic development.

 There's nothing more important to rural community development than education.
 Whether you are in a remote village in Afghanistan or a town in Nebraska, you need to be educating everyone until they are of an age when it is typical for a young adult to be on their own and receive some higher education.